GSP

 sshguard protects hosts from brute-force attacks against SSH and other services.
 It aggregates system logs and blocks repeat offenders using one of several firewall backends.

-sshguard can monitor log files.
-Log messages are parsed line-by-line for recognized patterns.
-An attack is detected when several patterns are matched in a set time interval.
-Attackers are blocked temporarily but can also be semi-permanently banned using the blacklist option.
+sshguard can monitor log files and the standard output of running a shell command.
+Log messages are parsed line-by-line for recognized attack patterns.
+Attackers are blocked when enough attack patterns are detected in a configurable time interval.
+Attackers are blocked temporarily but can also be permanently blocked using the blacklist option.

-Blacklist an attacker when its score exceeds threshold.
-Blacklisted addresses are loaded from and added to blacklist-file.
+Blacklist an attacker when its attack score exceeds threshold.
+Blacklisted addresses are written to blacklist-file and never unblocked, even after restarting sshguard.

 [-w address | whitelist_file]